-Shared services for corporate services across the APS is a long-term priority for the Australian Government.
-Shared service models help governments and organisations drive productivity increases by reducing system duplication, enabling improved data collation and providing consistent customer experiences.
+Shared corporate services across the APS is a long-term priority for the Australian Government.
+The Shared service models help governments and organisations drive productivity increases by reducing system duplication, enabling improved data collation and providing consistent user experiences.

-With Australia facing the devastating impacts and disruption of bushfires and COVID-19, the team adapted to focus on supporting the Government’s response to COVID and took the opportunity use the lessons from COVID (including Public Service mobility and remote work) to continue to refine the focus of GovERP.
+With Australia facing the devastating impacts and disruption of bushfires and COVID-19, the team’s attention adapted to support the Government’s response to COVID and use these lessons (including public service mobility and remote work) to continually refine the focus of GovERP.

-While our work through COVID has provided challenges and understandably, delays; it has also allowed us to take the time needed to lay sound foundations for the preparation and planning phase for GovERP.
+While our work through COVID has provided challenges, it has allowed us to take the time needed to lay sound foundations for GovERP implementation.

-This Financial Year will focus on working together across the APS through cross-government committees, secondments and other whole-of-government engagement activities.
+This financial year the Shared Services Program remains focused on working together across the APS through cross-government committees, secondments and other whole-of-government engagement activities.